Federer–Nadal rivalry: 2009: Australian Open, Madrid

 Federer and Nadal played each other only twice in 2009, splitting their matches.

 Both players began the year strong, reaching the final of the Australian Open.
 This was the first hard-court Major final for Nadal, but Federer was undefeated in eight hard-court Major finals (five US Open, three Australian).
 The final was long (4 hours and 23 minutes) and competitive in the first four sets, with Nadal pulling away decisively in the fifth set to secure his first hard-court championship.

 On clay, Federer rebounded against Nadal at the Madrid Masters, their first match in Spain, defeating him in the final in straight sets.
 This was a pivotal match because it broke Nadal's five-match winning streak against Federer.
 The victory by Federer also ended Nadal's 33-match winning streak on clay and foreshadowed Federer's historic victory at that year's French Open, which completed his Career Grand Slam.
+At year's end, their head-to-head record concluded at 13–7 in Nadal's favour.

 2010: Madrid, World Tour Finals

 In 2010, Federer and Nadal played twice, with Nadal winning the first and Federer winning the second match.

-The two met on clay in the final of the Madrid Open, one year after their last match, and Nadal defeated Federer in straight sets.
+The two met on clay in the final of the Madrid Open, one year after their last match.
+This time, in a rematch of last year's Madrid Open Final, Nadal defeated Federer in straight sets.

 They then met on an indoor hard court in the final of the World Tour Finals, marking their third meeting at the year-end championships and their first ever meeting in the finals.
 Federer continued his indoor dominance against Nadal, winning in three sets.
 This victory gave Federer a record-tying fifth title at the year-end tournament.